ana-rosu/Dice-Game/README.md

 ![My Image](dice-images/dice-game-flowchart.png)

 ## Features implemented
-* change the content and styles of HTML elements
+* change the content and styles of HTML elements dinamically
-* add and delete HTML elements
+* add and delete HTML elements dinamically
 * react to HTML events (executed JS code when a user clicks on a button)
 * responsive design